-We worked for ESPN for a long time — over six years.
+Before forming Gunner Technology, we worked for ESPN for a long time — more than six years.

 Over that span, we worked on some pretty incredible projects with some really incredible people.

 From start pages to data-driven applications to social networking applications, we covered a lot of ground with the World Wide Leader.

 One of our first projects at ESPN was to redevelop the scoreboard applications.

 Other than the home page, the scoreboards, by far, get the most traffic and are one of the most important apps ESPN offers, so this was high-profile work.

 We had two main goals with the scoreboards.